harryjubb/arpeggio/README.md

 Please also be aware that changing command line options may also result in differences from the web server's output.
 Arpeggio is run on the web server with the `-wh` option, and an optional selection.

+### What happens if my structure does or doesn't have hydrogens?

+Arpeggio will add hydrogens using OpenBabel if none are present in the input structure.
+If your input structure has at least one hydrogen, then hydrogen addition is skipped, and input hydrogens are used.
+Arpeggio will not add any missing hydrogens to any input structure with at least one hydrogen in (e.g. protein hydrogens will not be added if the ligand is hydrogenated).
+It is advisable to pre-prepare input structures with a robust hydrogen addition method before running Arpeggio.

 ## Output Files

 ### `*.ari`